 Some elements (for example hidden INPUT fields) are not displayed.
-See Web Elements Included in and Excluded From the Tree Model for a full list.
+See Web Elements Included in and Excluded From the Object Hierarchy for a full list.

 Since the Tree model reflects logical nesting of web page elements, the fully-qualified names of objects on web pages with complex markup can be quite long.
 For example:

 Such long object names can make your tests difficult to read.